Shaden Abu-Hijleh: Death

 She was buried on October 14.
 Speakers at her funeral included the All Party Coordination Committee, the governor of Nablus, humanitarian associates and Mustafa Barghouti, head of the Palestine Medical Relief Association.

 The Israeli army reported that the soldiers had thought they were under attack and returned fire.
-A 56-year-old American woman, Gale Courey Toensing, was touched by the reports and paid 300 USD for a death notice in The Hartford Courant.
-According to Cathrine Fischer Schwartz, director of the Jewish Community Relations Council of the Jewish Federation of Greater Hartford, several people called her expressing concern about the death notice.
+A 56-year-old American woman, Gale Courey Toensing, was touched by the reports and paid US$300 for a death notice in The Hartford Courant.
+According to Cathrine Fischer Schwartz, director of the Jewish Community Relations Council of the Jewish Federation of Greater Hartford, several people called her, expressing concern about the death notice.
 Others expressed their support.

 Ariel Sharon promised both the United States and the European Union that the case would be investigated.
 At first the IDF said they were responding to disturbances.
 The initial IDF report said she was hit by a stray bullet.
-The result wasn't accepted and a second investigation was made, but the results were not made public.
-Due to the pressure from Shaden's family the IDF investigation was more rigorous than usual.
+The result was not accepted and a second investigation conducted, but the results were not made public.
+Due to the pressure from Shaden's family, the IDF investigation was more rigorous than usual.
 The Military Police probe said that the soldiers fired at the house as a deterrent because a man tried to leave a house during the curfew.
 One result of the investigation was that the IDF is no longer allowed to fire to enforce the curfew.) nor consider the walls of houses a "natural boundary".
-Two and a half years after the shooting colonel Harel Knafo, who at the time was in command of the Samaria Brigade, and the commander of the company operating in the area was brought before a disciplinary tribunal charged with overstepping their authority to the point of endangerment of life and welfare.
-The ten soldiers deny firing at the house and have no memory of who fired.
-None of them said they were in danger nor that they was firing at a "wanted man" escaping.
+Two and a half years after the shooting, Colonel Harel Knafo, who at the time was in command of the Samaria Brigade, and the commander of the company operating in the area was brought before a disciplinary tribunal charged with overstepping their authority to the point of endangerment of life and welfare.
+The ten soldiers denied firing at the house and had no memory of who fired.
+None of them said they were in danger nor that they were firing at a "wanted man" escaping.
 The platoon commander stated "there were no violent disturbances or shooting from the direction of the home of the woman who was killed".